AbhinavShenoy/avere/README.md

-# YelpCamp
+# Avere
-YelpCamp is a website where users can view, create and review campgrounds.
-In order to review or create a campground, you must have an account.
-This project was part of Colt Steele's web dev course on udemy.
+Avere is a website where users can view, create and review trekking routes.
+In order to review or create a route, you must have an account.

-This project was created using Node.js, Express.js, MongoDB, Bootstrap, EJS, Flash.
+This project was created using Node.js, Express.js, MongoDB, Bootstrap, EJS.

 Passport was used to handle authentication.

 Mapbox was used to locate a campground.

-Click [here](https://yelpcamp-ekansh.herokuapp.com/) to see website.

 ## Features
-* Users can create and remove campgrounds(which they own).
+* Users can create and remove treks.

-* Users can review campgrounds once and remove their review.
+* Users can review treks once and remove their review.

-* User can't review his own campground.
+* User can't review his own trek.

 * User profiles include information of the user.